The Secret To Performing Perfect RC Helicopter Takeoffs

 Avoid rushing or forcing the helicopter to lift off quickly, as this can lead to instability and loss of control.
 Take your time and ensure that the helicopter is stable and steady before proceeding further.

-See also The Ultimate Guide To Building Your Own RC Heli Workshop
+See also Best Ways To Improve Your RC Heli Piloting Skills

 Maintaining a Steady Vertical Climb